alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Networking and socialising is a really important part of conferences, but it tires a lot of people out.
 Have a clearly-marked, designated space where people can sit quietly, not talk to anybody, and recover some of their energy.
-I wrote [about the quiet room at PyCon UK](/2016/09/silence-is-golden/) in 2016, and sitting in the quiet room is how I've got through a number of conferences.
+I wrote [about the quiet room at PyCon UK](/2016/09/silence-is-golden/) in 2016, and sitting in the quiet room is how I've got through a number of other conferences.

 ### Clear internal signage

-Dedicated, branded signage is easy to spot.
+Have dedicated, branded signage, with large and clear text.
-Print it nice and large, so people can find their way around an unfamiliar venue.
+Help your attendees find their way around unfamiliar venues.

+branding == I know it's for your event

+save volunteers asking questions, save attendees who feel awkward asking for help the trouble

 ### Offer a prayer room